mosra/magnum-website/content/showcase/magnum-gl-info-webgl2.rst

 .. block-info:: Documentation

-    All options for the Magnum Info utility are explained :dox:`in the documentation <magnum-gl-info>`.
+    All options for the Magnum GL Info utility are explained :dox:`in the documentation <magnum-gl-info>`.